Indigenous Awareness: NAIDOC Week Speakers 2024

 Contents:

-People from all walks of life, Indigenous and non-Indigenous, celebrate NAIDOC Week.
+Australians from all walks of life, Indigenous and non-Indigenous, come together to celebrate NAIDOC Week.
 Events are held across Australia to acknowledge the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 The week is an excellent opportunity to participate in a range of activities and to gain a deeper understanding of this land’s original custodians.

-If you are looking to organise a NAIDOC Week event, contact us, and we can help you book a speaker that is right for your event, budget and audience.
+If you are looking to organise a NAIDOC Week event, contact us, and we can connect to one of our Indigenous speakers who are a good fit for your event, budget and audience.

 What does NAIDOC stand for?